👐🏾 write with us 👐🏾

 Step 3: Check out.
 You will receive your checkout instructions via email.

-Step 4: On September 16, 2024, you’ll receive an email with a special link to access together.atlouisplace.com.
+Step 4: You’ll receive an email with a special link to access together.atlouisplace.com.

 During each application season, we host information sessions for writers who are curious about whether we’re a good fit.
-Our next information session will be September 5, 2024.
+Our next information session will be Wednesday, May 21, 2025 at 5pm PT / 6pm MT / 7pm CT / 8pm ET.
 Use the button above to register.

 If you still have questions or want to speak with someone directly, we’re happy to chat with you via Zoom or email to figure out whether at Louis Place is right for you.
 Start the process by registering your interest (follow the ‘sign up’ link above) or sending us a note.